 In art that places emphasis on individual growth and development, the presence of tattoos is a certainty.
 People nowadays express their desires through a tattoo (or ten) since it’s a very popular way to do so.
 The creativity of the Jiu-Jitsu community offers a very entertaining collection of BJJ tattoos.
 Some are artistic and impressive, while others, well, not as impressive.
 In any case, it is a great way to demonstrate one’s appreciation and dedication to the art.

 A Brief History Of Tattoo Culture

 The name “tattoo” stands for “to mark something” in Tahitian.
 Historically, tattoos go as far back as 1200 BC.
 There were as many different meanings of tattoos, as they were cultures using them.
 They marked social status, practical skills, tribal affiliation or even “paranormal abilities”.

 Egypt is considered the cradle of tattoo culture, using the spread of the empire to disseminate this custom.
 Japan was another empire with a rich history regarding tattoos.
 Form marking criminals, to a full body aesthetic art form Japan contributed greatly to the “needle and ink” culture.

-In warrior culture, nomadic viking warriors are amongst the fiercest warriors with heavily decorated skins.
+In a warrior culture, nomadic Viking warriors are amongst the fiercest warriors with heavily decorated skins.
 The tattoos of Celtic warriors were called “meridian lines’ signifying their performance in battle.
 The famous samurai had complete torso tattoos depicting their armor patterns, so that can be identified if they died in battle.
 Even in modern times, special forces operators are heavy on the tattoo culture.
-Jiu Jitsu Tattoos displayed by grapplers can certainly be considered in the “warrior ink” category.
+Jiu-Jitsu Tattoos displayed by grapplers can certainly be considered in the “warrior ink” category.